frnmst/the-flux-of-thought/README.md

-For example, since this project is called `the-plain-libre` and is published under `https://frnmst.github.io/the-plain-libre`, we need to put the robots.txt file just under `https://frnmst.github.io/`, i.e:
+For example, since this project is called `the-plain-libre` and is published under `https://frnmst.github.io/the-plain-libre`, we need to put the robots.txt file just under `https://frnmst.github.io/`, i.e

     https://frnmst.github.io/robots.txt